Maher-joudeh/Tawuniya/README.md

 ## License

-All rights reserved for Tawuniya Insurance.
+All rights reserved for Tawuniya Insurance